spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-stores-with-multiple-locales.md

 ---
-title: HowTo - Set up Stores with Multiple Locales
+title: HowTo - Set up stores with multiple locales
 description: Use the guide to configure different locales for your store.
 last_updated: Jun 16, 2021
 template: howto-guide-template